manojn0010/E-Commerce-Marketplace-Analysis/README.md

 ## Description
 This project analyzes the Brazilian Olist e-commerce dataset, representing a real-world multi-seller marketplace.
 It enables exploration of product categories, customer reviews, and geographic performance across Brazilian states.

 Using SQL for data extraction and KPI computation, the analysis focuses on key marketplace metrics such as Gross Merchandise Value (GMV), Average Order Value (AOV), and regional performance indicators.
-These analytical results are integrated into an interactive dashboard that allows users to dynamically filter product categories and examine top-performing states based on customer ratings and items sold.
+These analytical results are integrated into an interactive dashboard that allows users to dynamically filter product categories and examine top-performing states based on customer ratings and revenue contribution.

 ### Tools used
 **SQL:** MySQL